romaonthego/RETableViewManager/README.md

 ### 1) CocoaPods

-The recommended approach for installating `RETableViewManager` is via the [CocoaPods](http://cocoapods.org/) package manager, as it provides flexible dependency management and dead simple installation.
+The recommended approach for installing `RETableViewManager` is via the [CocoaPods](http://cocoapods.org/) package manager, as it provides flexible dependency management and dead simple installation.
 For best results, it is recommended that you install via CocoaPods >= **0.28.0** using Git >= **1.8.0** installed via Homebrew.

 Install CocoaPods if not already available: